petuum/pirlib/docs/README.rst

 You should be able to see the live execution of the different steps of the pipeline in the browser.
 The resultant files will be generated in the outputs/ directory.
-And you will see the Wall-Clock time and Process time in your log file or concole.
+And you will see the Wall-Clock time and Process time in your log file or console.

 TODOs